Top Starbucks competitors include other retail coffee shops and fast-food restaurants.

-The company has built up loyalty among its customers with many people not settling for anything other than a Starbucks.
+The company has built loyalty among its customers, with many people not settling for anything other than a Starbucks.

-It has created popular seasonal coffees which builds hype and has people waiting for them to come back in stock.
+It has created popular seasonal coffees, which build hype and has people waiting for them to come back in stock.

-They also have strong branding, most people have heard of Starbucks and picture its logo.
+The company also has strong branding; most people have heard of Starbucks and seen its logo.

 Starbucks Competitors and Alternatives: Final Thoughts